SusanNyein/Hand-Signal-Recognition-for-Driverless-Cars-Using-CNNs/README.md

 # Hand-Signal-Recognition-for-Driverless-Cars-Using-CNNs

+Check and refer to the document "Scientific Journal of Innovative Research.pdf".

+This is my Scientific Journal for "Hand Signals Recognition for Driverless Cars".

 *'Hand Signal Recognition' is based on the problem of recognition four types of hand-signals:

 Start, Stop, Emergency Stop and Slow Down for driverless cars.
 And for this process, Convolutional Neural Network (CNN-AlexNet Model)

 is used to recognize the hand-signals.

 *Training dataset has 2044 images and test dataset contains 200 images.

 *AlexNet Model can recognize the type of hand-signals well.
 ‘Slow Down’ has the best testing result.

 SOFTWARE REQUIREMENTS